reTHINK-project/use-cases/docs/D1.1/business processes/related-work-soa-governance.md

 OpenGroup provides a SOA Governance Framework technical standard that defines a model to be used by organisations to manage services lifecycle according to SOA principles.
-It consists of an SOA Governance Reference Model (SGRM) which is utilized as a starting point, and an SOA Governance Vitality Method (SGVM) which is a definition/improvement feedback process to define a focused and customized SOA Governance Regimen.

-The SGRM defines a SOA Service LifecycleManagement covering the design, development, deployment, management, and ultimate retirement of services.
+OpenGroup SOA Service LifecycleManagement covers the design, development, deployment, management, and ultimate retirement of services.
 Identified Key issues are:

 - Establishing and approving service contracts (e.g., business processes will have the necessary capacity)
 - Publishing services to enable re-use